 He served 13 years in the US Army Reserves and Air National Guard in Wyoming and Montana.
 Ted was a member of Bethany Christian Church.
 He sang both in the church choir and with the Golden Tones, who sing in nursing homes and assited living.
 He volunteered with NWNM Hospice, and on the children's trains of the Durango-Silverton Railroad, including the Thomas Train.
 He was also a member of the Large Scalers railroad group in Durango and the Durango Historical Society.
 The family has many cherished memories of camping, traveling and fishing.
 He was always ready for a skip-bo or canasta game.
 His favorite spot in the universe was the Jackson Hole area of Wyoming and Idaho where he knew all the good fishing spots.

 A memorial service will be held September 7, 2019 at 11:00 am at Bethany Christian Church.

 The family extends their heartfelt thanks to Dr. Burns, Dr. Gabaldon, Leslie, CHF clinic nurse, the staff of San Juan Regional Wound Treatment Center, and all the staff at LIfeCare for their tender loving care through his long illness.

-To send flowers to Teddy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Teddy Andrew Swearingen, please visit our floral store.